What does my morning routine have to do with tea for weight loss?

 If I’m going to drink something, I want it to be healthy but it’s even better if it helps me lose weight!
 Here are some of the best selections of tea for weight loss.

-1. Fat and Fatigue-Buster Green Tea for Weight Loss
+1. Green Tea for Fat Loss and Fighting Fatigue

 Green tea tastes smooth, sweet or bittersweet, and floral.